Every website is a little different, but nearly every site can benefit from these core pages

 The following three pages – in addition to your home page – help answer those questions:

 Expertise, quality, value, credibility, trust, authenticity – you can showcase these qualities with useful, informative blog content.
 It’s one thing to say you’re the best, most authoritative company in your market.
 It’s another to demonstrate it with exceptional blog content.
 As a bonus, a blog is a great way to rank for more keywords and get more pages indexed on Google.
+Additionally, you can have consumers subscribe to your blog, therefore putting your website in their inbox on a regular basis.

 An About Page